 - Executed Batch manufacturing records / Batch Numbering system.

 - Stability data on three batches of Stability conditions as per zone definitions.

 What about Good Clinical Practice – GCP?

 GCP in Mexico is well regulated.
 Although the regulation is robust, there is scope for improvement.
 Currently, efforts are in place to reach international standards.

 What are the Insurance requirements for Clinical Trials?

-Clinical trial budget should include compensation to which the subject of investigation will be legally entitled in case of damages directly related to the clinical trial.
+The clinical trial budget should include compensation to which the subject of the investigation will be legally entitled in case of damages directly related to the clinical trial.
 Where appropriate, this financial fund can be covered under study insurance.

 Import and Export of Biological Specimens

 - Applicant should submit an import/export permit in print or electronically.
 For details visit Import and Export

 - Institutions that dispense or import products of human beings including tissues, cells, blood, and its components must comply with specific COFEPRIS documentation submission requirements to apply for an import permit.